mcmire/personal-content--writings/posts/color-spaces-and-you.html.md

 the twister closes in on the house where Dorothy has sheltered herself along with her dog, Toto, picking up the structure and whirling it through the air.
-Dorothy watches out the window in a daze as she sees animals and people from her life pass by.
+Dorothy watches in horror
+as animals and people from her life pass by her window.
-When the house lands on the ground again and the air goes still, Dorothy cautiously scoops up Toto and opens the door to the outside.
+When the house finally lands on the ground again and the air goes still, Dorothy scoops up Toto, makes her way to the exit, and opens the door to the outside.
 <!--
 stumbles her way through the house to find the exit.
 But instead of opening the door to a barnyard and chickens and horses,